Friday, Fri-YAY! Exchange Celebrates Military Community with Weekly Giveaways

+Free Friday winners took home more than $17,000 in prizes last year including air fryers, gardening packages, cookware, bedding and more.

+Authorized shoppers 18 and older are eligible to enter.
+Honorably discharged Veterans and Department of Defense civilians and retirees with shopping privileges can participate, too.
+Comments made on a Free Friday post by 11:59 p.m.
+Central on the day of the post will be entered into the weekly drawing.

-Friday is Fri-YAY!
+Facebook-friendly version: Friday is Fri-YAY!
 Celebrate the end of the week with @shopmyexchange Free Friday giveaways.
 Authorized shoppers can visit Facebook.com/ShopMyExchange every Friday and comment on the Free Friday post for a chance to win popular prizes!
+Learn more: https://wp.me/p9Q7PG-25l.

 |Date Taken: